devrajpatil27/WEATHER_APP/README.md

 1. `index.html`: The main HTML file that contains the structure of the webpage.
 It includes the necessary HTML elements for input fields, weather display, and error messages.

-2. `styles.css`: The CSS file that provides the styling for the webpage.
-It defines the layout, colors, fonts, and other visual aspects.

-3. `script.js`: The JavaScript file that handles the dynamic behavior of the webpage.
+2. `script.js`: The JavaScript file that handles the dynamic behavior of the webpage.
 It includes functions to fetch weather data from the API, update the displayed information, and handle user interactions.

 ## Getting Started